oracle-samples/oracle-db-examples/optimizer/histogram_history/README.md

 For a worked example, see spool file example.lst and a test script example.sql

+The subdirectory "partitioned" includes a script for partitioned tables.
+This is brand new and might need further debugging.
+Currently I have not implemented anything for a subpartitioned table.

 WARNING: The example.sql script will drop a table called SALES.
 Always use test databases.

 NOTE: The earliest release I've tested this is Oracle Database 12c Release 2 but Release 1 should be OK too